You’ve surely heard of Oster’s 76 Classic clippers – the brand’s most popular model. Everybody loves them, right?

 That’s right: the 10 features the same vintage design while also retaining the powerful motor and quality blades of the 76.

-There are some differences too, of course.
+There are some differences too, of course as you will find out in this Oster Model 10 review.
 I’ll start with comparing Oster Model 10 vs the Classic 76.
 After that, I’ll expand into the full Model 10 clippers review.

 Oster Model 10 vs Classic 76